LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 No. Sometimes, if the particular hepatitis virus a person was exposed to is known, tests specific for that virus may be performed.
 Also, some of these tests are used for other purposes, such as monitoring the progression of disease or determining if treatment is working, and they may be run singly or in different combinations in those cases.
 For more about other tests used in viral hepatitis infections, see the individual articles on Hepatitis A Testing, Hepatitis B Testing, and Hepatitis C Testing.

-In addition to tests for hepatitis viruses, your doctor may choose to run tests to see how your liver has been affected.
-These may include liver enzyme tests such as AST, ALT, and ALP.
-Your healthcare provider may also run a test for bilirubin and a prothrombin time (PT), which can help determine if there is liver damage.
+In addition to tests for hepatitis viruses, your healthcare practitioner may choose to run tests to see how your liver has been affected.
+These may include a liver panel or individual liver enzyme tests such as aspartate aminotransferase (AST), alanine aminotransferase (ALT), and alkaline phosphatase (ALP).
+Your healthcare practitioner may also run a test for bilirubin and a prothrombin time (PT), which can help determine if there is liver damage.